camunda/camunda-platform-helm/README.md

 Helm charts can be configured via using extra values files or directly via the `--set` option. make sure to check out the [Camunda Platform Helm Charts Readme](https://github.com/camunda/camunda-platform-helm/blob/main/charts/camunda-platform/README.md) for more information.

-Example to enable the prometheus servicemonitor for Zeebe:
+Example to enable the prometheus ServiceMonitor for Zeebe:

 ```sh
 helm install <YOUR HELM RELEASE NAME> camunda/camunda-platform --set zeebe.prometheusServiceMonitor.enabled=true